 While endoscopy is not usually painful, it can be uncomfortable, and many people feel apprehensive.
-If you are having an EGD, ERCP, or colonoscopy, you will probably be given a pain medication and a sedative to relax you for the procedure.
-You should arrange for someone else to pick you up and drive you home after the test.
+If a patient is having an EGD, ERCP, or colonoscopy, they will probably be given a pain medication and a sedative to relax for the procedure.
+Patients should arrange for someone else to pick them up and drive them home after the test.
 Sigmoidoscopy is a limited test and does not usually require sedation.

 Must Read Articles Related to Endoscopy in Crohn Disease

 Digestion is the process in which food is broken into smaller pieces so the body can use them to build and nourish cells and provide energy.
 The learn more >>